artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 #### Kind of jobs might be perform in the separate threads

 * Computation intensive jobs: When the thread uses entire processing capability of CPU.
 The reasonable maximum number of the threads is the number of CPU cores.
-By crating more threads we cause unnececery switching the context by the CPU, which takes small amount of time threfore it makes the caclulation slower.
+By crating more threads we cause unnececery switching of the context by the CPU, which takes some unit of time threfore it makes the caclulation slower.
 * I/O intensive jobs: In that case we can trigger more threads than we have CPU cores and there is a formula how we can calulate how many thread is an optimal `Threads` = `Cores` / (1-`Blocking Factor`).
-Here the switch of CPU contect itself does not impact much into performance, becouse the the thread probably is waiting anyway for a signal.
+Here the switch of CPU contect itself does not impact much into performance, becouse the  thread probably is waiting for a signal anywa.

 #### Mutex and the data consistency